-Performance mode is designed to trigger and loop individual Playlist tracks and clips to create live performances.
+Performance mode (Ctrl+P) - Performance mode is designed to trigger and loop individual Playlist tracks and Clips to create live performances.
 Performance mode is explained in detail here.

 Detached - Detaches the Playlist from the FL Studio workspace, allowing it to be dragged to another monitor.

 - Show on right side - Moves the Picker Panel to the right side of the Playlist.

 - Width - Select a predefined Picker Panel width.

 - Select linked channels - Channels associated with the selected Clip will be selected in the Channel Rack.

 - Select from playlist/channel rack - Clicking Clips in the Playlist will select them in the Picker Panel.

 - Show empty patterns - Shows empty patterns in the Picker Panel.

 - Drag to rearrange - Allows you to click and drag on Clips to rearrange them.